 This is a decision that each consumer must make for themselves.
-There are many factors to consider such as the total installed cost of the system including the maintenance costs, how much energy it will produce, the value of net metering compensation, the value of solar energy credits, how long the system will last and very importantly, the finance costs associated with purchasing and installing the system.
-There are several analysis tools available on the internet that can be accessed at the following websites: PVWatts, and Sizing Tool for Solar PV and Battery Storage Systems.
-These tools are great for getting started, and maybe getting an idea of sizing the system is likely to generate is recommended, as well as for providing a basis for comparing installation costs, expertise and quality assurance among installers.
+There are many factors to consider such as the total installed cost of the system including the maintenance costs, how much energy it will produce, the value of net metering compensation, the value of solar energy credits, how long the system will last, tax credits, rebates, and very importantly, the finance costs associated with purchasing and installing the system.
+There are several analysis tools available on the internet that can be accessed at the following websites: PVWatts Calculator and Sizing Tool for Solar PV and Battery Storage Systems.
+These tools are great for getting started, and maybe getting an idea of sizing the system, but working with a solar installer for a custom estimate of how much power the solar PV system is likely to generate is recommended, as well as for providing a basis for comparing installation costs, expertise and quality assurance among installers.